Step 1 : Registering in Master

 Step 2 : Applying to NeuroTime / NeuroDegen / EURIDOL

 Being accepted into the NCI, NCO or JMN Masters programmes does not guarantee that you will be admitted to the NeuroTime, NeuroDegen and EURIDOL specialised training programmes.
-The admission process takes place according to the following schedule for Year 1 / Semester 1:
+The admission process takes place according to the following schedule:

-- mid-December: auditions and announcement of admitted candidates
+- End of semester 2 (May): opening of applications for Time/Degen/Pain programmes, auditions and announcement of admitted candidates

 A good academic record, English language skills and a letter of application highlighting motivation for the 5-year integrated training programme will be key to admission.